weareblahs/UntitledMusicStreamingThing/README.md

 ## Before you start

 You are required to provide your Spotify Client ID and Client Secret for the app.
 See `src/WebComponents/Backend/SpotifyClientData.jsx.template` for details on how to set it up.
+Make sure that you have Node.js installed, as this will be used for the client itself.

 ## 1. Set up the server.